elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The call to document.elementFromPoint(x, y) returns the most nested element at window coordinates (x, y).</div><br />
+  <div><strong>Interview Response:</strong> The document.elementFromPoint(x, y) method returns the most nested element at the window coordinates (x, y).</div><br />
-  <div><strong>Technical Response:</strong> The elementFromPoint() method, available on the Document object, returns the topmost Element at the specified coordinates (relative to the viewport).
-If the element at the specified point belongs to another document (for example, the document of an &#8249;iframe&#8250;), that document's parent element is returned (the &#8249;iframe&#8250; itself).
-If the element at the given point is anonymous or XBL generated content, such as a textbox's scroll bars, then the first non-anonymous ancestor element (for example, the textbox) is returned.
+  <div><strong>Technical Response:</strong> The Document object's elementFromPoint() function returns the topmost Element at the supplied coordinates (relative to the viewport).
+If the element at the provided location belongs to another document (for example, the document of an &#8249;iframe&#8250;), the parent element of that document (the &#8249;iframe&#8250; itself) is returned.
+If the element at the provided location contains anonymous or XBL produced content, such as scroll bars in a textbox, the first non-anonymous ancestral element (the textbox) is returned.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />